Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thai Hoa regrets that the scene where the character Bay Theo sacrificed himself was cut.

 - Thai Hoa said that acting in "Tunnel" was fun and happy.
-Is it because you have overcome a certain limit of yourself in acting?
+Is it because he overcame a certain limit of himself in acting?

 There is no such thing as going beyond your limits.
 The role required me to lose weight in less than two months.
 To achieve that, I only ate one meal a day.
 My wife felt sorry for me and told me to take care of my health.
-But I was happy, eating one meal helped me lose weight, reduce fat, and feel healthier and slimmer quickly.
+But I was happy, eating one meal helped me lose weight, reduce fat and feel healthier, and lose weight quickly.

 During filming, I sweat up to two liters a day, which is great.
-At home, whether I’m wearing weights, walking on a treadmill, or doing boxing, I have to work hard to sweat.
-But when I’m on set, it feels like I’m in a sauna, and sweat just pours out.
+At home, whether I wear weights, walk on the treadmill, or do boxing, I have to work hard to sweat.
+But when I get on set, it feels like I’m in a sauna, and sweat just pours out.

 After the movie Tunnels, I decided that for the rest of my career, I would try to enjoy the moments of making films and on set.